sammoth/foo_out_pulse/README.md

 Understand the security implications of this before making this change.

+To minimise the chance of audio dropouts, it is better to disable the option 'Enable smooth seeking, pause and volume changes' in the Output settings of foobar (since version 1.6).
+When fading is enabled, foobar requests a very small buffer from Pulseaudio as the fading is implemented before the audio is sent to the output, so this is necessary to make seeking seem instant.
+While this is not a problem under Windows, under Wine it seems problematic.

 For the icon to appear in the mixer, you will need to place a png of foobar's icon in, for example, `~/.icons/hicolor/256x256/apps/`